Skip to content

 }

-Note that the Typescript type is on the function (wrapper) rather than on the tag.
+Note that the auto-generated type is on the function (wrapper) rather than on the tag.

 {